-Applications are now open for the ECSB Event Fund 2021–2022.
-The fund will provide financial support for members to organize or host a seminar, workshop, colloquium, policy forum or other event that fits the mission of the ECSB broadly conceived.
+Applications are now open for the ECSB Event Fund 2022 – 2023.
+The fund will provide financial support for members to organise or host a seminar, workshop, colloquium, policy forum or other event that fits the mission of the ECSB broadly conceived.

-Successful applicants will be notified by 31 May 2021.
+Successful applicants will be notified, latest by May 31, 2022.

-Your application will be assessed by members of the ECSB board.
+Your application will be assessed by dedicated committee and by members of the ECSB board.

-All funded activity will be publicized on the ECSB website and through our social media channels.
-You are also advised to publicize them through your own channels.
+All funded activity will be publicised on the ECSB website and through our social media channels.
+You are also advised to publicise them through your own channels.

 An ECSB supported event must satisfy the following criteria:

 - The event must be led by an ECSB member (lead applicant).
 Collaboration across institutions and countries is welcome.
 However, one lead institution must be clearly identified.
 This institution will be responsible for managing the funding.

 - Participants of the event should be given the possibility of becoming ECSB members through registration in the event, and the event should be open for current ECSB members as well.